port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/installations/multi_account.md

 <CenterRoundedImage imgSrc='/img/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/aws-single-step-2.jpg' />

-First, we will create a role with necessary permissions (If you're running the terraform installation, this will be done for you).
+First, we will create a role with necessary permissions (if you're running the terraform installation, this will be done for you).
 We'll call this role `ReadOnlyPermissionsOceanRole`, with `I can read resources in this account` policy.

 <CenterRoundedImage imgSrc='/img/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/aws-role-step-1.jpg' />